ProjectMewo/Aoki/README.md

 - Cloudflare's `D1` database was also a JavaScript implementation for Aoki serverless in release `<=3.0`.

 ### Runtime
 Aoki officially supports **Bun v1.2.4+**.
-- It has native `.env` loading support, so loading it won't be an issue.
-- It has built-in `serve()` for web stuff, which is very fast.
-- It has built-in support for PostgreSQL, which is also very fast.
+Any Node version should also work as long as it's above the minimum requirement for `discord.js`.

 ### Project size
-Aoki **heavily relies** on APIs and external projects, and most redundant libraries are implemented as a single function in [Utilities.ts](/src/struct/Utilities.ts).
+Aoki **heavily relies** on APIs and external projects, and most redundant libraries and bite-sized utilities are implemented inside the [utils](/src/struct/utils/) directory.
 This is why the project is very small in disk space size and codebase size.
 After building, the entire codebase is less than a hundred kilobytes heavy.

-The libraries?
-Bun does that.
-Will anything else appear in the production folder?
-No. It's in Bun's cache.
+The rest of it is for bundling libraries.

 ### Future-proof
 Check the [roadmap](#6) for future planned implementations.